-- Hospital in the Home provides admitted care to public hospital patients in the comfort of their home, or other suitable location.
+- Hospital in the Home provides acute admitted care to public hospital patients in the comfort of their home, or other suitable location.

 - The Hospital in the Home guidelines outline service capability, best practice and good governance structures.